Lone Oak, TX

 About Lone Oak, TX

-Lone Oak is a small community in Texas with a population of 541 residents.
-The median household income is $65,972 per year, which is near the national average.
-The median age in Lone Oak is 39.4 years.
+Lone Oak is a small community located in Texas with a population of 541 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,972 per year, which is 12% below the national median of $75,149.
+The median age of 39.4 years is close to the US median age of 38.9 years.

 Cost of Living in Lone Oak, TX